 In CNC machining of aluminum, cutting tools, especially ones made of carbide, with 3 flutes are the gold standard.
 Such a number of sharp slots offers the balance of tool strength and chip clearance, which is detailed further in the text multiple times.

 In case you need to reduce the probability of tool constipation with metal chips even more, you may choose 2 fluted cutting tools.
-You will see how it works for a particular type of aluminum, and perhaps, it is your best choice.
+You will see how it works for a particular type of aluminum; perhaps, it is your best choice.

-You almost never need a cutting tool with more than 3 flutes (a range of options may include even 8-flutes tooling).
+You rarely need a cutting tool with more than three flutes (a range of options may include even 8-flutes tooling).
 Aluminum is a soft metal, and cutting force is not crucial for such material.

-The helix angle controls the angle at which the cutting edge enters a component being manufactured when a cutting tool is rotating.
+The helix angle controls the angle at which the cutting edge enters a manufactured component when a cutting tool is rotating.

 he simple dependency is the large the helix angle, is the more grade entry of the flute of tooling.
 Angles enable the smoothness of the transaction and, as a result, to achieve the desired depth of cut.